Jose Trevino Player Props: Yankees vs. Dodgers

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Jose Trevino?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jose Trevino At The Plate

-- In 51.6% of his games this season (16 of 31), Trevino has picked up at least one hit, and in three of those games (9.7%) he recorded more than one.
+- Trevino has picked up a hit in 53.1% of his 32 games this year, with more than one hit in 9.4% of those games.

-- In 9.7% of his games this year, he has hit a long ball, and 2.8% of his trips to the plate.
+- He has gone deep in 9.4% of his games this year, and 2.8% of his chances at the plate.

-- Trevino has driven in a run in eight games this year (25.8%), including two games with multiple runs batted in.
+- In eight games this year (25.0%), Trevino has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.